milanowacka/milanowacka.github.io/content/page-content.md

 78 x 53 cm
 2024

 This image reflects the desire to be both a mother, caregiver, and a provider at the same time.
 I realize that my mind perceives these two roles as conflicting, yet I attempt to integrate them into a layered form of being - many heads in constant motion.
-If a woman is a single mother and carries many fears, the head needs the support of the spine..
+If a woman is a single mother and carries many fears, the head needs the support of the spine.

 The Feedback is a series of drawings that serve as a visual manifestation of my internal bodily and emotional processes.
 Each image is created as a result of deep introspection and embodied perception, both internal and external.
 The drawings constitute a personal record of the phenomenon of feedback, an interpretation of the mechanism known from electronic systems, here translated into the language of  corporeality.
 Each drawing is accompanied by an original text, which forms an integral part of the work.

 photo: Kasia Rysiak